theCityCR/ICS-11-Culminating-Project/README.md

 ### Schedule:
   * Students and teachers can input their schedules
-  * Remind users before their event
+  * Remind users n minutes before their event
-  * Keeps track of special days such as holidays, special events
+  * Keep track of special days such as holidays, special events

 ### To-do List:
   * Users add tasks to their list